 Seniors who come to the center must be able to take care of their own personal needs, such as going to the restroom and feeding themselves, or have a caretaker with them at all times.
 We welcome all levels of ability.

-We have a 24 passenger bus that will pick her up in the morning and bring her to the center and then take her home in the afternoons after lunch.
+We have buses that can pick her up in the morning and bring her to the center and then take her home in the afternoons after lunch.
 The bus has a handicap lift if needed for wheelchairs.
 This service is available to Mansfield residents only, subject to address verification.

 You may call the MAC from 9:00 a.m to 9:00 p.m. to make a reservation for lunch.
 It must be called in by 10 a.m. the day prior.
 Many times we have cancellations and you can call or come the day of and expect to eat most times.
 We also have clipboards with each day of the week labeled that you sign up on at the reception table.

 No. A central kitchen prepares meals for 32 other senior centers in Tarrant County and delivers them to us daily.
-This nutrition program is partially funded by the Senior Citizens Services of Greater Tarrant County, The United Way, and the Area Agency on Aging.
+This nutrition program is partially funded by the Sixty & Better, The United Way, and the Area Agency on Aging.